mariamelkadyy/Task-1-MariamAhmed/README.md

 - Questions
   - how are you
   - what is your name
-  - what can you do
+  - what can you do / your capabilities
+  - what is decodelabs

 - Other Commands
   - help